SURFnet/euicc-android/README.md

 Installation
 -------------
-For now the app must be installed as a privileged app
+For now the app must be installed as a privileged app, After building the release version (Build->Generate Signed APK...) run these commands at a command prompt:

 `adb remount`
 `adb push Application-release.apk /system/priv-app/telephonytest.apk`